8 days / 7 nights

 Address: Via Boquete, El Huacal Boquete, Chiriquí, Panama

 Check in: 3:00 p.m.

 The Bocas Inn is listed among the top 20 destinations in Mexico and Central America by Outside Magazine's Travelers edition.

 This charming family lodge located on the water's edge of Colon Island, in the town of Bocas del Toro.
-Seven comfortable air-conditioned bedrooms with private bathrooms, free Wifi Internet, an open air dinning hall, a sun deck, a hammock balcony and spectacular local food specialties make the Bocas Inn a favorite among visitors to this Caribbean destination.
+Seven comfortable air-conditioned bedrooms with private bathrooms, free Wifi Internet, an open-air dining hall, a sun deck, a hammock balcony, and spectacular local food specialties make the Bocas Inn a favorite among visitors to this Caribbean destination.
 Cold beers and tropical drinks are always present at the Akee Bar.
-The lodge is located only 5 minutes from the Bocas airport and in walking distance to local restaurants, souvenir shops, bars and parks.
+The lodge is located only 5 minutes from the Bocas airport and within walking distance to local restaurants, souvenir shops, bars, and parks.